HIOTio/HIOTProto/specification.md

 of the relevant chains and paths required to transmit messages across the deployment.

-Broker messages will always include the chain of brokers (in the form of a topic) and the destination address (topic) for the relevant device or role, and Aggregator configuration will include the topics for the relevant subscriptions and publications - this way devices do not need
+delegator messages will always include the chain of delegators (in the form of a topic) and the destination address (topic) for the relevant device or role, and Aggregator configuration will include the topics for the relevant subscriptions and publications - this way devices do not need